yongjiajie/dotfiles/README.md

 - <C-S-[1-9]>: Focus specific window, clockwise from the top-left.
 - <F5>: Split current window vertically.
 - <F6>: Split current window horitzontally.
+- <F9>: Change the title of the active tab.
-- <F9>: Detach window, prompting where it should go.
+- <F10>: Detach window, prompting where it should go.
 - <F12>: Close other windows in current tab.

 ## Thanks to